SURAJ1430sv/Harmny-Music-Streaming-Platform/README.md

 # Harmny-Music-Streaming-Platform
 Spotify Clone type music streaming website where user can upload their song and listen whenever they want.

+# Simplest way to run it:
+Step 1 : Download it into your folder
+Step 2 : Open with code editer
+Step 3 : Open terminal of editer
+Step 4 : Run this Command "npm install"
+Step 5 : After that run this command "npm run dev"

 modules = ["nodejs-20", "bash", "web"]
 run = "npm run dev"
 hidden = [".config", ".git", "generated-icon.png", "node_modules", "dist"]